-If your organization spans a diverse population, you may want to make content in your intranet sites available in more than one language.
+If your organization spans a diverse population, you might want to make content in your intranet sites available in more than one language.
 User interface elements like site navigation, site title, and site description can be shown in the user's preferred language.
 Additionally, you can provide pages and news posts on SharePoint sites that you translate and that are shown in the user's preferred language.

 This page details Microsoft's recommended approach for presenting site and page content in multiple languages.
 Adding multiple language content in the same SharePoint page is not supported and is not recommended as a solution.

-Check out this video, and see the steps below to learn how to use multilingual features.
+Check out this video and see the steps below to learn how to use multilingual features.

 First, make sure the SharePoint site you use is created with the site default language you want to use.
 The default language of the site can't be changed later.
 To learn more about creating SharePoint sites, see Create a site in SharePoint.